 Changes to Social Security Disability Benefits Are Normal

-| Confirmed Change For 2026 | Details For That Change |
+| Confirmed Change For 2026 (SSA-verified as of February 2026) | Details For That Change (Effective for January 2026 benefit payments) |

-| The Cost-of-Living Adjustment (COLA) for 2026 | A confirmed 2.8% increase for 2026.
-Social Security disability recipients can expect a monthly increase of approximately $56 with this COLA.
-This adjustment helps offset expected inflation for the New Year. |
+| The Cost-of-Living Adjustment (COLA) for 2026 | A confirmed 2.8% increase for 2026, effective for January 2026 benefit payments.
+The average disabled worker can expect a monthly increase of approximately $44 from this COLA, helping offset inflation for 2026. |

-| Work Credit Earnings Requirement for 2026 | In 2025, one work credit requires $1,810 in earnings.
-This amount will increase to $1,890 in earnings for 2026.
-The requirement is tied to the national average wage index, so it generally increases each year with wage growth. |
+| Work Credit Earnings Requirement for 2026 | In 2025, one work credit required $1,810 in earnings.
+For 2026, this amount has increased to $1,890 in earnings, reflecting adjustments tied to the national average wage index, which typically rises with overall wage growth. |

-| Changes to Substantial Gainful Activity (SGA) Limits in 2026 | For 2026, the SGA limits increase to $1,690/month for non-blind individuals and $2,830/month for statutorily blind individuals (up from $1,620 and $2,700 in 2025).
-The SSA adjusts these limits each year based on the national average wage index, which rises with inflation and overall wages. |
+| Changes to Substantial Gainful Activity (SGA) Limits in 2026 | For 2026, the SGA limits are set at $1,690 per month for non-blind individuals and $2,830 per month for statutorily blind individuals, up from $1,620 and $2,700 in 2025.
+These thresholds are adjusted annually by the SSA based on changes in the national average wage index. |

 Annual adjustments are routine but meaningful to ensure you receive Social Security disability benefits that help you maintain your quality of life and keep up with the cost of living.